 5. Black Hair with Blonde Highlights

 Black and blonde make for an interesting combination.
 Adding blonde highlights to the hair can create depth and dimension, but it can also lighten your hair and brighten your appearance.
 Blonde on black can seem harsh, but the appeal is the pairing creates contrast.
 You can highlight this contrast by opting for chunky streaks, which can be strategically added around the face to frame it.
-Or you can opt for a subtle approach with thin highlights placed toward the ends of the hair.
+Or you can opt for a subtle approach with thin highlights toward the hair’s ends.

 6. Black and Gray Ombre